rathena/rathena/.github/PULL_REQUEST_TEMPLATE.md

 * **Description of Pull Request**:
 <br />
-Describe the how this pull request will resolve the issue(s) listed above.
+Describe how this pull request will resolve the issue(s) listed above.